abhishekreddy009/Amazon_product_review_project/README.md

 ML Problem:
 This is a binary classification problem of using review text, review title, star rating and date information to predict if a product is a Product Safety Issue (1) or Not Product Safety Issue (0).
 We will be using F1 score as our evaluation metric.

-Task and Deliverables:
-Use your model to predict on the public_test_features and submit to Leaderboard.
-You can submit as many times to Leaderboard as you like.
-Each student must individually submit.